Cosmetic Surgery Case Studies: An SEO Analysis

 • 28% total traffic increase

-• 40% increase in enquires
+• 40% increase in enquiries

-(These are all year on year stats).
+(These are all year-on-year stats).

 Organic traffic had started to climb around 20% year on year by the end of July.
-Then at the start of August, the traffic drifted down slightly, and we breathed a sigh of relief that we made it through the update.
+Then, at the start of August, the traffic drifted down slightly, and we breathed a sigh of relief that we made it through the update.

-At the end of September that all changed, and we were in emergency mode to find fixes.
+At the end of September, that all changed, and we were in emergency mode to find fixes.

 Thankfully, we recovered in the March update.
 The following is my reasoning for the recovery.